stephtf/full-stack/steps-to-full-stack.md

 # Steps to creating a full-stack app

+## Description
+These are my notes on how to create a full stack web application.
+We will be using a SQL database, RESTful APIs with Express, and Handlebars for the front end.
+These steps could be modified for React for a more modern UI.

 ## 1. Create your repo in Github
 - make sure to add a readme, license, and gitignore